 All tickets will have an individualized bar code/QR code which will be scanned at the door as you enter the event.
 Tickets cannot be duplicated.

-*"Will Call" tickets can be picked up in advance Monday-Friday, 10 a.m. to 5 p.m., or at "Will Call" in the Elmen Center Lobby beginning at 6 p.m. the night of the event.
-You may pick your tickets up pick your tickets up in person at these locations:
+*"Will Call" tickets can be picked up in advance at the locations listed below or at "Will Call" in the Elmen Center Lobby beginning at 6 p.m. the night of the event.

 The Center for Western Studies